walmartlabs/concord-website/docs/plugins/smtp.md

 ## Usage

-This task is needs to be declared as a dependency to be used and the SMTP server used to send the message has to be specified with hostname and port.
+This task needs to be declared as a dependency to be used and the SMTP server used to send the message has to be specified with hostname and port.

 ```yaml